octo-topi/database-training/modules.md

 Integration tests: quick feedback VS protection against regression

-Should you use an in-memory database ?
+Should you use an in-memory database :

-#### hexagonal/clean architecture drawbacks
+- when usage is in the soft spot;
+- when to go out.

+#### Application design (interaction with database)

+##### Hexagonal / clean architecture

+When to do, when not to do

+##### DDD

+An aggregate :
+- in a single table;
+- in a dedicated schema.

+Can you keep referential integrity between bounded context ?

 #### deployment

+ZDD (blue/green)
 Preventing deadlocks
 Should you revert ?
 How to do it ?

 #### APM and query correlation